Open-STEM/XRPUsersGuide/index.rst

 .. toctree::
    :maxdepth: 1
    :hidden:
-   :caption: Introoduction to the XRP
+   :caption: Introduction to the XRP

    course/introduction